philbudne/spipatjs/README.md

 #### start

-The number of characters before the matched string
+The (one-based) index of the first matched Unicode character in subject.

 #### stop

-The total number of characters from the start of the SUBJECT string to the end of the match.
+The (one-based) index of the last matched Unicode character in subject.

 #### subject

-Array of Unicode characters.
+Array of Unicode characters for the SUBJECT string supplied to Pattern.amatch or Pattern.umatch.

 ### Match object methods